 Easter certainly seems to be a festival of chocolate this year.
-To celebrate and give into the good sweet stuff I have update a favourite of my recipes to have an Easter theme.
-I give you my Easter chocolate fridge tray bake.
-It’s so quick, brilliantly tasty and a fantastic way to use up any bits of chocolate you have left over.
+To celebrate and give into the good sweet stuff I have updated a favourite of my recipes to have an Easter theme.
+I give you my Chocolate fridge Easter tray bake.
+It’s so quick to make, brilliantly tasty and a fantastic way to use up any bits of chocolate you have left over.

 It takes about an hour to set but I would recommend leaving it a little longer than that if you can.
 Definitely take it out to slice when it’s still setting though as it makes it so much better to get it done.
 When it’s completely set it is a nightmare to cut up.
 Unless you want one giant one for a special treat.

 For the full recipe and instructions scroll to the bottom of the page for the recipe card.

 An important ingredient in the Easter chocolate tray bake is, of course, milk chocolate!
 You can use any chocolate to melt into crushed biscuits.
 I used a supermarket’s own brand of milk chocolate and it worked perfectly!

 Sticky and sweet and perfect for making an Easter rocky road with.
 My go-to golden syrup is Lyle’s.
 I recommend buying the tin as it’s better value for money and the tin lasts for ages, meaning you can make lots of Easter bakes.

 You can use salted butter for the mini egg fridge cake but I always suggest unsalted butter for your bakes.
 It makes it much easier to season your bakes accurately.

 The digestive biscuits form the base and structure for your chocolate Easter fridge traybake.
 You’ll want to crush your biscuits with a rolling pin or blitz them in a food processor.